A flashing check engine light is usually a sign that something isn't right with the engine in your car.

 It's important to check right away what the engine light is trying to tell you, and the best place to start is by checking the user handbook that came with your car.

-What Does A Blinking Check Engine Light Mean?
+What Is My Check Engine Light Blinking?

 Usually, the ECU will only light up the check engine light when there is something wrong.